NCAS-CMS/cfdm/docs/source/tutorial.rst

 There are three methods for creating a field construct in memory:

-* Manual: Instantiate instances of field and metadata construct classes and manually provide the connections between them.
+* Manual creation: Instantiate instances of field and metadata construct classes and manually provide the connections between them.

 ..

-* Convert: Convert a single metadata construct already in memory to an independent field construct
+* Creation by conversion: Convert a single metadata construct already in memory to an independent field construct

 ..

-* Read: Read a netCDF variable from a dataset using `cfdm.read`.
+* Creation by reading: Read a netCDF variable from a dataset using `cfdm.read`.

 .. _Manual-creation: